AlexLin625/CNN-RNN-Latex-OCR/README.md

 A Pytorch implementation of [LinXueyuanStdio/LaTeX_OCR_PRO](https://github.com/LinXueyuanStdio/LaTeX_OCR_PRO), forked from [qs956/Latex_OCR_Pytorch](https://github.com/qs956/Latex_OCR_Pytorch)

-It use CNN as the encoder, and RNN as the decoder
+It uses CNN as the encoder, and RNN as the decoder

 ## Training